JKrakora/JKrakora/README.md

 # Hi there, call me James 👋
 ## The Short and Sweet
-- 🔭 I’m currently working on a small proof-of-concept of a puzzle game with a simple mechanic which changes gravity for only the player
+- 🔭 I'm currently working on getting some small ideas out into code to test the waters
-- 🌱 I’m currently learning Godot, and may decide on going back to Unity for 3D games
+- 🌱 I’m currently learning and using Godot, but may decide on going back to Unity for 3D games
-- 📫 How to reach me: \_jamjams\_ on discord
+- 📫 How to reach me: jamjams132 on discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to play the violin
 ## What I know